MoTint614-822-0494

 You drive it for two weeks.

 Vehicle graphics for Columbus work trucks: lettering, decals, partial graphics, window perf.
-If you run six vans, the worst thing we can do is put the same mistake on all six on the same Tuesday.
+If you run six vans, the expensive mistake is putting the same artwork on all six before one has been on the road.

 Three ways to put your name on it

-Most people call asking for a wrap when what they want is lettering.
-The difference is thousands of dollars, so here it is straight.
+Most callers ask for a wrap when lettering is what they need.
+The difference is thousands of dollars.

-LevelWhat it isPlan onWhen it’s the right call
+LevelWhat it isRelative costWhen it’s the right call

 Cut vinyl letteringYour name, number and web address cut out of solid-colour vinyl and squeegeed straight onto the paint.
-No background, no print.Half a dayYour truck is already white or black and your logo is one or two flat colours.
-Cheapest thing on this page by a long way, and it does most of the job.
+No background, no print.LowestYour truck is already white or black and your logo is one or two flat colours.
+The lowest-cost option on this page, and it does most of the job.

-Partial graphicsLettering plus printed panels — a colour block down the side, a shape over the rear quarter, doors done properly, hood and roof left alone.Most of a dayYou want people to see the truck before they read it, and you don't want to pay for panels nobody ever looks at.
+Partial graphicsLettering plus printed panels — a colour block down the side, a shape over the rear quarter, doors done properly, hood and roof left alone.MiddleYou want the vehicle seen before it is read, without paying for panels that are rarely looked at.

 Full wrapEvery panel.
-Printed, laminated, seams tucked, handles off, edges into the jambs.Two to three daysThe truck is a colour you don't want, or the art has photos and gradients that can't be cut out of solid vinyl.
+Printed, laminated, seams tucked, handles off, edges into the jambs.HighestThe truck is a colour you do not want, or the artwork has photographs and gradients that cannot be cut out of solid vinyl.

-Plan-on times, not a promise.
+Relative cost, not a quote.
 A corrugated box truck with a roll-up door is not a Transit.

-A number for “a van” is a number for nothing.
-A high-roof Sprinter is three times the vinyl of a Transit Connect, and rivets, corrugation and roll-up doors cost hours that a flat panel doesn’t.
-Call the shop with your year, make, model and roof height and Ameer will price the truck you actually own.
-He answers the phone.
+A price for “a van” is not a price for your van.
+A high-roof Sprinter is three times the vinyl of a Transit Connect, and rivets, corrugation and roll-up doors cost hours that a flat panel does not.
+Call the shop with the year, make, model and roof height and we will price the vehicle you own.

-If someone quotes you a full wrap on a white van before they have seen your logo, they are selling vinyl, not advertising.
+Ask for your artwork to be reviewed before anyone quotes a full wrap on a white van.
 A white van with clean lettering reads better at a red light than a busy full wrap does.
 Spend the difference on the second truck.

 What we need from your designer

 Send the file your designer built, not the picture off your Facebook page.
-If the picture is all that’s left, we can still work with it — just say so first.
+If the picture is all that is left, we can still work with it — say so first.

 • Vector artAI, EPS, PDF or SVG, with the fonts outlined.
 That is the file your designer already has.

-• Not a JPEG off your websiteA 600-pixel logo blown up to four feet is a blurry logo at four feet.
-If a JPEG is genuinely all you have, say so on the phone — we would rather redraw it than stretch it.
-Redrawing is real work and we will tell you what it costs before we start.
+• Not a JPEG off your websiteA 600-pixel logo enlarged to four feet is a blurred logo at four feet.
+If a JPEG is all you have, say so on the phone — we would rather redraw it than stretch it.
+Redrawing is its own work, and we tell you what it costs before we start.

 • Your DOT number, if you run oneTell us the number and which door it goes on.
-We size it to be read, not to be hidden.
+We size it to be legible.

 • Photos of the truckBoth sides, from far enough back to see the whole panel.
-Door handles, body lines and rivets eat letters.
+Door handles, body lines and rivets interrupt lettering.
 We plan around them before we cut, not after.

 “Will it match our brand blue on every truck?”

-If your colour lives in the cast vinyl book, we cut it — and it is the same colour on truck one and truck six and on the one you buy next year, because the colour is pigment inside the film, not ink sitting on top of it.
-That is the most repeatable thing in this trade, and it is the reason we push lettering so hard.
+If your colour exists in the cast vinyl book, we cut it — and it is the same colour on truck one, truck six and the one you buy next year, because the colour is pigment inside the film, not ink sitting on top of it.
+It is the most repeatable process in this trade, and it is why we specify lettering first.

 “And if it has to be printed?”

-Then here’s the part nobody says out loud: no printer matches a Pantone chip exactly.
-Anyone who promises that hasn’t printed enough.
-What we promise is that your vans match each other— same printer, same profile, printed in one run — and you hold a printed proof strip in your hand before we commit the fleet.
+No printer matches a Pantone chip exactly.
+What we commit to is that your vans match each other— same printer, same profile, printed in one run — and you hold a printed proof strip in your hand before we commit the fleet.
 Add a truck two years later and we go back to that same file, not to somebody’s memory of it.

 Window perf